myGat/AI-dungeon/DevTool/ReadMe.md

         type "node offlineVersion.js "modules/debugCommands" to obtain the generated files.

 - 20/10/20
-    -change name of generated files for direct upload.
+    - change name of generated files for direct upload.

+- 24/10/20
+    - create the zip files.
+    - some corrections.
+    - a box containing state.message in the debug page.
+    - debugCommand finished.

 # TODO (...Maybe one day)

+when creating scripts:

+- [x] create the zip file.

 In the debug page:

-- handle the quests object (done)
+- [x] handle the quests object

-- emulate the way state.memory.frontMemory, state.memory.context and state.memory.authorsNote are used to create the text sent to the context modifier (done)
+- [x] emulate the way state.memory.frontMemory, state.memory.context and state.memory.authorsNote are used to create the text sent to the context modifier

-- spinbox to set the info.actionCount
+- [ ] spinbox to set the info.actionCount

-- spinbox to set info.maxChars (it's easier to test if the context modifier cuts text properly if info.maxChars is low)
+- [ ] spinbox to set info.maxChars (it's easier to test if the context modifier cuts text properly if info.maxChars is low)

-- emulate the memory box.
+- [ ] emulate the memory box.

-- emulate the author's note box.
+- [ ] emulate the author's note box.

-- emulate quest system.
+- [ ] emulate quest system.

-- emulate world infos...
+- [ ] emulate world infos...